 TenMarks is an online math program for students to practice and master math concepts covered in grades 1 through 12, covering concepts as advanced as algebra and geometry.
 It is deeply aligned to the Common Core standards.
 It is best used as a supplementary tool to reinforce math lessons taught in class or at homes.
 Teachers can assign different problem sets to individual students or entire classes based on students’ skill level.
 The web-based program is accessible anytime, anywhere from schools and homes.

 Videos and hints assist students who have difficulty with the subject.
 A comprehensive reporting system provides instant feedback to teachers on class and individual student progress.
 The flagship program debuted in 2011.
-As of 2013, it has been used in more than 25,000 schools and 7,000 districts throughout the US; it is actively being used by 2 million students and 100,000 educators.
+As of 2013, it has been used in more than 25,000 schools and 7,000 districts throughout the US; it is actively being used by over 2 million students and over 100,000 educators.

 How does it work?

 Within a few minutes of signing up on the TenMarks website, a teacher can create accounts for classes of students (who are only required to use their first name).
 Based on the selected class grade level, TenMarks automatically generates a list of concepts and exercises that map to state and Common Core standards.
 Each concept is called an “album,” (“domain” in Common Core lingo) and within each album are “tracks,” which are problem sets related to that subject (“standards”).
 Teachers can create different “playlists” (compilations of albums and tracks) for students based on their progress.

 Students receive ID and password to log in to their class account, where they see their assigned album.
 As students work through the tracks (which each consist of 10 multiple-choice questions), they can use three hints unique to that problem, as well as three- to five-minute videos aimed at reinforcing their understanding of concepts.
 (Using too many hints will result in a lower score and the student will not be marked as having mastered the track).
 After successfully completing each album, students can unlock games and badges.